ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/disk-expansion/resize-additional-disk.md

 [root@ssh ~]#
 ```

-Here we can see that there is a 5G difference on `/dev/sdb`, which is the disk we expanded via MyUKFast.
+Here we can see that there is a 5G difference on `/dev/sdb`, which is the disk we expanded in MyUKFast.

 ## Resize the physical volume to use the new space

-While the OS can see the additional space, we've still got to make this usable.
+While the operating system (OS) can see the additional space, we've still got to make this usable.

-First, you'll need to get LVM to recognize that the PV has changed size:
+First, you'll need to get LVM to recognize that the physical volume (PV) has changed size:

 ```bash
 [root@ssh ~]# pvresize /dev/sdb